bernhard759/BCN-2024SS-TeamGelb-GoalGuru/sys-doc/research/AWS Doc.md

 ## SSL certificate
 Requested a SSL certificate with DNS configuration as a validation method, through the AWS ACM service - the status currently is pending validation.
+The SSL certificate has been isssued succesfully.

+## Amazon ECR service
+A repository in the public registry has been successfully created.